amplitude/amplitude-docs/content/collections/experiment_troubleshooting/en/variant-jumping.md

 ### Anonymous identity merging

-Variant jumping caused by anonymous identity merging may occur due to bucketing by Amplitude ID, when user profiles with distinct device IDs (resolved to different amplitude IDs) are merged when resolved to a common user ID.
+Variant jumping caused by anonymous identity merging may occur due to bucketing by Amplitude ID, when user profiles with distinct device IDs (resolved to different Amplitude IDs) are merged when resolved to a common user ID.
 This may happen if a user uses your app on different devices, or if, on logout, the device ID is re-generated.

 [Learn more about Amplitude's identity resolution and merging users.](/docs/cdp/sources/instrument-track-unique-users)